Preparing your paper as outlined below will help expedite consideration.

 The acknowledgments must list:

 All sources cited in text, tables, figures, and supporting information must appear in the reference list.
-References in supporting information should also be cited in the main text and included in the reference list of the main paper so that they will be discovered, linked, and indexed.
-A separate reference list in the supporting information is not necessary.
+Do not include a separate reference list in the supporting information.
+References in supporting information must also be cited in the main text and included in the reference list of the main paper so that they will be discovered, linked, and indexed.
 Every reference must be available publicly online or in print before a paper can be accepted.
-Thus “unpublished” or “in press” references are not allowed.
+“Unpublished” or “in press” references are not allowed.
 Reference text is not included in excess length calculations.

 AGU’s Publications Style Guide offers examples and style information.